pineunity/apmec/doc/source/user/scale_usage_guide.rst

 Sample TOSCA with scaling policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Following TOSCA snippet shows the scaling policy used in VNFD, in which vdu1
+Following TOSCA snippet shows the scaling policy used in MEAD, in which vdu1
 and vdu2 are already defined VDUs.

 .. code-block:: yaml